semrush/intergalactic/website/docs/components/date-picker/date-picker.md

 Month range picker selects several weeks.
 By default such picker has two month blocks inside the dropdown.

-The dropdown closes and the value in the trigger updates only after clicking on the "Apply" button.
+The dropdown closes and the value in the trigger updates only after clicking the "Apply" button.

 ![month range picker](static/monthrangepicker-normal.png)